carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 {: .challenge}

 > ## Maintainer Capacity
 > Signing on as a Maintainer is not a lifelong commitment!
-The Carpentries recognizes that
+The Carpentries recognises that
 > this is a volunteer role and is committed to supporting your mental and emotional health.
 > You are always free to step down from the Maintainer role, either permanently or to take a
 > break.
 If you plan to take a short break (a couple of weeks), please let your co-Maintainers know.